swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 }
 ```

-The `withTaskGroup` scope explicitly delineates any potential concurrency, because it guarantees that any child tasks spawned within it are awaited on as the group scope exits.
-Any results can be collected using iterating through the group.
+The `withThrowingTaskGroup` scope explicitly delineates any potential concurrency, because it guarantees that any child tasks spawned within it are awaited on as the group scope exits.
+Any results can be collected by iterating through the group.
 Errors and cancellation are handled automatically for us by the group.

 However, this example showcases the weaknesses of the TaskGroups very well: heterogenous result processing and variable initialization become very boiler plate heavy.
 While there exist ideas to make this boiler plate go away in future releases, with smarter analysis and type checking, the fundamental issue remains.